ideaspaper/restclient/README.md

 ### User Input Variables

 User input variables use the `{{:paramName}}` syntax and are ideal for dynamic path parameters and query parameters.
-On first use, you'll be prompted to enter values.
-These values are persisted in your session and reused automatically on subsequent requests.
+By default, you'll be prompted to enter values each time you run a request.
+Values are saved to your session and can be reused with the `--use-cached` flag.

 **Syntax:**